 Undeniably, a spotlessly clean bathtub can enhance the aesthetic value of your bathroom, but at the same time, the rusted shower caddy is making it look dull!
 Most folks out there forget to pay attention to the shower caddy, and as a result, it catches rust that makes it look old and unpleasant.

 If you have encountered rust formation on your shower caddy, then it is essential to remove it at the earliest!
-A shower caddy holds the important stuff like shampoo bottles, toiletries, shower dispensers and much more, so it gets wet quickly, and that is what leads to rusting.
+A shower caddy holds important stuff like shampoo bottles, toiletries, shower dispensers, and much more, so it gets wet quickly, and that is what leads to rusting.